-The first automatic weather station (named hereafter AWS0) at 5050 m a.s.l. near PYRAMID Observatory Laboratory (Fig. 1c), and beginningwas established in October 1993, it has run continuously all year round (Bertolani et al., 2000).
-The station, operating in extreme conditions, had recorded long-term ground-based meteorological temperature and temperature data, and the data which are considered valid until December 2005.
+The first automatic weather station (named hereafter AWS0) at 5050 ma.s.l. near PYRAMID Observatory Laboratory (Fig. 1c), and beginning in October 1993, it has run continuously all year round (Bertolani et al., 2000).
+The station, operating in extreme conditions, had recorded long-term ground-based meteorological data, and the data are considered valid until December 2005.
 Due to the obsolescence of technology, the station was disposed of in 2006.
 A new station (named hereafter AWS1) was installed just a few tens of meters away from AWS0 and has been operating since October 2000.
 Other stations were installed in the following years in the upper DK Basin in the Khumbu Valley (Table 1).
-In 2008, the network included the sixth monitoring points, including the highest weather station of the world, located at South Col of Mt.
+In 2008, the network included the sixth monitoring point, the highest weather station of the world, located at South Col of Mt.
 Everest (7986 m a.s.l.).
-The locations of all stations are presented in Figure 1b.
-We can observe in Figure 1c that this meteorological network represents well the climatic conditions represents the climatic conditions of the SNP glaciers-well: AWS0 and AWS1 (5035 m a.s.l.) characterize the glacier fronts (4870 m a.s.l.), AWS4 (5600 m a.s.l.) represents the mean elevation of glaciers in the area (5720 m a.s.l.), and AWS5, the surface station at South Col (7986 m a.s.l.), characterizes the highest peaks (8848 m a.s.l.).
+The locations of all stations are presented in Fig. 1b.
+We can observe in Fig. 1c that this meteorological network represents the climatic conditions of the SNP glaciers well: AWS0 and AWS1 (5035 ma.s.l.) characterize the glacier fronts (4870 ma.s.l.), AWS4 (5600 ma.s.l.) represents the mean elevation of glaciers (5720 ma.s.l.), and AWS5, the surface station at South Col (7986 ma.s.l.), characterizes the highest peaks (8848 ma.s.l.).